vlead/export-csv-data-to-org/src/README_testreport.txt

 3. Running the script::
 Script can be executed as follows:

-$ python testreport.py <absoulte path to lab folder where org files are present>
+$ python testreport.py <absoulte path to lab folder where org files are present> <path to test-report directory>

 Example:
-$ python testreport.py '/home/centos/QA-Legacy/IIIT Hyderabad/problem-solving-iiith'
+$ python testreport.py '/home/centos/QA-Legacy/IIIT Hyderabad/problem-solving-iiith' '/home/centos/test-report'